cckssr/openbis-fork/docs/system-documentation/configuration/afs-server/archiving.md

 **IMPORTANT:** AFS and DSS only consider their own data for the archiving/unarchiving (DSS does NOT archive/unarchive AFS data sets and vice versa).

-**IMPORTANT:** AFS and DSS can share the same path info and multi dataset archiving databases.
-AFS and AS must share the same messages database.
+**IMPORTANT:** AFS and DSS must share the same path info, multi dataset archiving and messages databases.

 **IMPORTANT:** Only immutable data can be archived.